Skip to Content

 Opdivo is FDA-approved to treat some other types of cancer, such as melanoma and colorectal cancer.
 Opdivo may also be used in an off-label capacity.

-Opdivo’s label indicates its use to treat pleural mesothelioma.
+Opdivo is approved to treat specific types of cancer.
 Healthcare providers may use an approved drug to treat conditions not listed on the drug’s label.
 This is called off-label use.
 It is both common and legal.
 Several types of mesothelioma have few, if any, approved treatments.
 Off-label usage allows doctors to use their judgment to treat mesothelioma and other rare conditions.
 This can expand treatment options for patients.

 03. What to Expect